 The work had huge success within this project, showing that 9/10 users could solve the problem using the information we presented to them.
 The data for this result came from a containment rate of 89.5% of users clicking that they needed no additional help in the on-screen dialogue presented to them after their journey.

-With a big change in the way the billing area looked and functioned, I pitched the idea
+With a big change in the way the billing area looked and functioned, I pitched the idea of a

-walkthrough guide for both new customers and people who were being brought through into
+walkthrough guide for both new customers and people who were being brought through into the

 In the end, I decided on using real billing data but showing all the possible fields a user may face.
 This allowed them to see every area they might interact with in the future, which could also be hidden when they finished the onboarding session.

 I wanted to ensure that users were aware of changes to their bills, as well as reassure them when they had actioned something on the website concerning approach billing.
 I decided to use the notification pattern that was in use in other areas of the project.
 By introducing a level system of notifications.
 We could create easy to dismiss notifications when no user action is required up to emergency customer interaction is needed events.
 Long term these could also be used to make users aware of future billing events.
 An example is a higher than expected bill due to On Demand content being purchased previously.
 By solving the problem of unexpectedly high costs we make the user feel more in control of their billing.